For ERS Tier 3 and 4 Members

 - The loan amount exceeds federal limits.

-- You have a loan with a deferred compensation (457) or tax-sheltered annuity (403-b) plan through your current employer that causes your loan to exceed the federal limits for nontaxable loans.
+- You have a loan with a deferred compensation (457) or tax-sheltered annuity (403-b) plan through a New York State employer that causes your loan to exceed the federal limits for nontaxable loans.
 Exceeding these limits could result in significant tax consequences for you.

 - You do not make the required payments on your loan at least once every three months or do not complete payment within five years from the date the loan was issued.

 - You retire or withdraw from the Retirement System and have one or more outstanding loan balances.